-The well-established Dive Gizo is owned and run by Kerry and Dan Kennedy.
-They offer various PADI training courses, casual diving and have gear for sale as well as a selection of local handicrafts.
+The well-established Dive Gizo, owned and run by Kerry and Dan Kennedy, is the only dive centre in Gizo.
+They offer various PADI training courses, have plenty of gear for hire, and offer recreational diving pretty much 365 days of the year.

 There are sites close at hand and others about 30 minutes away.
 A double dive can be completed in the morning or if it is somewhere like the Toa Maru and Grand Central Station which are both deep dives, or dives on the other side of Ferguson Passage, it becomes a day trip with a barbecue lunch.

-Indicative Pricing for Dive Gizo staying at Fatboys Resort 2018
+Pricing for Dive Gizo staying at Fatboys Resort Valid 2020

 |Training School Type:||PADI||Nitrox Fill:|